-There are two sets of awards made each year.
+There are two streams of awards made each year.
 About half go to ‘Projects’: these schemes must have detailed planning permission but can be pre-construction, partly completed or partly occupied.
 Judges do not usually visit schemes entered as a Project but take a view on their potential.

 Awards for Completed schemes are made to a Completed development, or to a scheme that is built out as a series of distinct buildings/phases which can be visited in person by the panel of judges. without the need for them to wear any PPE.
 Completed awards are never made to schemes without judges visiting.